 Associate Dean for Faculty Development & Justice Initiatives

 Professor, Teacher Education (MIT)

 Research and Teaching Interests

 Dr. Cowan Pitre researches sociocultural and schooling factors related to the educational achievement of students from diverse social and economic backgrounds.
-A former K-12 classroom teacher, she taught middle school language arts in Washington, California, and Texas.
-She earned a bachelor’s degree in English from the University of Washington, a master’s degree in Curriculum and Instruction from Seattle University, and a PhD in Curriculum and Instruction from the University of North Texas.
+A former middle and high school language arts teacher, she earned a master’s degree in Curriculum and Instruction from Seattle University and a Ph.D. in Curriculum and Instruction from the University of North Texas.
 Before joining the Seattle University community as a faculty member in the Master in Teaching Program, she was an Assistant Professor of Teacher Education at the University of Maryland Baltimore County.